RosalindHook/group-7-cfg/group-7-api/README2.md

 6. **Book Availability**: Tracks the availability and stock of each book in every branch.
 This data is used to ensure customers can purchase books that are in stock.
 7. **Donations**: An empty table that gets populated with data about books which customers would like to donate.

-The tables are pre-populated with sample data to demonstrate the functionality of our API.
+The tables are pre-populated with sample data (except the donations table) to demonstrate the functionality of our API.
 You can modify, extend, or populate these tables with your own data as needed.

 ---